sub0xdai/boobs-garage/dev-log.md

 ## Issues
 - File uploads are causing a 500 error due to server misconfiguration in handling or storing uploaded files
-- Logout returns 401 Unauthorized, possibly due to missing session/token clearance, frontend state not updating, or incorrect CORS/cookie settings
+- Logout returns 401 Unauthorized, possibly due to missing session/token clearance, frontend state not updating, or incorrect CORS/cookie settings - resolved

 # 11.10
 - Fix issues